aroemers/mount-lite/README.md

 A library resembling [mount](https://github.com/tolitius/mount), but different on some key things:

-* **Clojure only**, dereferncing states only.
+* **Clojure only**, dereferencing states only.
 * **Minimal API**, based on usage in several larger projects.
 * **Supports multiple system instances simultaneously**, enabling parallel testing for instance.

-The mount-lite library used to be larger in the 0.9 version.
-It was still different from the original mount, with features such as a composable, data-driven API, parameterized states using bindings, and parallel starting and stopping.
-Version 0.10 introduced the ability to run multiple state systems simultaneously, which was a good opportunity to get rid of the excess, based on experience in several larger projects.

 You like it?
 Feel free to use it.
 Don't like it?
 The original Mount is great!

+> NOTE: The mount-lite library used to be larger in the 0.9 version.
+> It was still different from the original mount, with features such as a composable, data-driven API, parameterized states using bindings, and parallel starting and stopping.
+> Version 0.10 introduced the ability to run multiple state systems simultaneously, which was a good opportunity to get rid of the excess, based on experience in several larger projects.
-> NOTE: [This blog post](http://www.functionalbytes.nl/clojure/mount/mount-lite/2016/02/11/mount-lite.html) explains in more detail why mount-lite was created and what it offers.
+> [This blog post](http://www.functionalbytes.nl/clojure/mount/mount-lite/2016/02/11/mount-lite.html) explains in more detail why mount-lite was created and what it offered.

 > NOTE: A future blog post will explain what has changed in version 0.10, and why.